edgedb/edgedb/docs/guides/tutorials/fastapi_gelai_searchbot.rst

     select User { name }
     filter .name = <str>$name;

 After that, we will run the code generator again by calling `gel-py`.
 In the app, we are going to reuse the same endpoint that fetches the list of all users.
 From now on, if the user calls it without any arguments (e.g.
 `http://127.0.0.1/users`), they are going to receive the list of all users, same as before.
 But if they pass a username as a query argument like this:
 `http://127.0.0.1/users?username=bob`, the system will attempt to fetch a user named `bob`.

 In order to achieve this, we're going to need to add a `Query`-type argument to our endpoint function.
+You can learn more about how to configure this type of arguments in `FastAPI's docs
-It's default value is going to be `None`, which will enable us to implement out conditional logic:
+<https://fastapi.tiangolo.com/tutorial/query-params/>`_.
+It's default value is
+going to be `None`, which will enable us to implement our conditional logic:

 .. code-block:: python
     :caption: app/main.py